Tosotada/identity-frontend/CONTRIBUTING.md

 ### CSS guidelines
 CSS source should be written using [Medium's](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06) CSS style guide.

-CSS is processed using [PostCSS](https://github.com/postcss/postcss) configured using plugins defined in [postcss.config.js](https://github.com/guardian/identity-frontend/blob/master/postcss.config.js).
+CSS is processed using Webpack and [PostCSS](https://github.com/postcss/postcss) configured using plugins defined in [postcss.config.js](https://github.com/guardian/identity-frontend/blob/master/postcss.config.js) and loaders defined in [`webpack.config.js`](https://github.com/guardian/identity-frontend/blob/master/webpack.config.js).

+All global critical CSS is loaded from [`js/load-global-css.js`](https://github.com/guardian/identity-frontend/blob/5933c17d47f8c030e28c2fcf7d98268a96ac0e97/public/js/load-global-css.js).
+All standard imports there will go in the main CSS bundle while the async imports will be chunked using webpack rules.

+There's a webpack rule in place to load all

+React elements can import their own locally scoped CSS from their own JS files.
+Hydrated javascript components can also import clobal css

 CSS is structured using [BEM](https://css-tricks.com/bem-101/) (Block-Element-Modifier):